GSA/challenges-and-prizes/_historical-challenges/the-blue-economy-challenge.md

 ideaFromUnauthorizedMemberAllowed: true
 tagline: Join us as we reengineer aqualculture for sustainability to achieve a blue revolution for our oceans
-groupName: International Assistance Programs - Agency for International Dev
+groupName: U.S. Agency for International Development
 hideIdeaAuthor: false
 template: ideation
 campaignAttributes: